cocos/cocos-docs/en/editor/rendering/lod.md

 Level Of Details (LOD) is a common optimization method used in large-scene development, where the core of LOD is to reduce the display details of distant or unimportant objects to improve rendering efficiency.

-The common practice of LOD is to use low-mode for some objects that are far away from the screen or unimportant instead.
+The common practice of LOD is to use low-poly for some objects that are far away from the screen or unimportant instead.

 To enable LOD in the engine, select the **Add Component** button in the **Inspector** panel and select the **LOD Group** component.